SMunro1234/Stan_Munro_Portfolio/README.md

 ## **Projects**

+### 1. **ADC Signal Sampling and Calibration**
+- Real-time analogue signal acquisition using MCP3208 12-bit ADC with Raspberry Pi.
+- Demonstrates Nyquist frequency analysis and aliasing effects in digital signal processing.
+- Implements statistical calibration procedures to quantify and correct systematic measurement errors.

+### 2. **Extremum and Derivative Calculator**
+- A C++ program for calculating derivatives and finding extremum points of mathematical functions.
+- Useful for optimisation problems in physics and engineering.

+### 3. **Numerov Method Project**
+- Implements the Numerov method to solve second-order differential equations.
+- Focuses on applications in quantum mechanics and wave functions.
+- Developed in C++ for high-performance computation.

-### 1. **Solar System Simulation**
+### 5. **Solar System Simulation**
 - Simulates planetary motion using Beeman and Euler numerical methods.
 - Visualises orbits, analyses energy conservation, and calculates orbital periods.
 - Written in Python with JSON-based parameter input.

+### **4. Semiconductor Bandgap Analysis**
+- Analyses temperature-dependent carrier concentration data using nonlinear curve fitting techniques.
+- Extracts bandgap energy from experimental semiconductor measurements with statistical validation.
+- Implements chi-squared goodness-of-fit testing and uncertainty propagation for robust parameter estimation.

-### 2. **Traffic Simulation**
+### 6. **Traffic Simulation**
 - Models car movement on a circular road based on density and time steps.
 - Visualises car positions and velocity trends using Python.
 - Analyses the relationship between density and average velocity.

-### 3. **Numerov Method Project**
-- Implements the Numerov method to solve second-order differential equations.
-- Focuses on applications in quantum mechanics and wave functions.
-- Developed in C++ for high-performance computation.

-### 4. **Extremum and Derivative Calculator**
-- A C++ program for calculating derivatives and finding extremum points of mathematical functions.
-- Useful for optimisation problems in physics and engineering.

-### 5. **ADC Signal Sampling and Calibration**
-- Real-time analogue signal acquisition using MCP3208 12-bit ADC with Raspberry Pi.
-- Demonstrates Nyquist frequency analysis and aliasing effects in digital signal processing.
-- Implements statistical calibration procedures to quantify and correct systematic measurement errors.

 ---

 ## **Languages Used**

 This portfolio demonstrates proficiency in the following programming languages:
-- **Python** (55%): Used for simulation-based projects like Solar System Simulation and Traffic Simulation.
+- **Python**: Used for simulation-based projects like Solar System Simulation and Traffic Simulation.
-- **C++** (37.9%): Applied to computationally intensive projects such as the Numerov Method and Extremum Calculator.
+- **C++**: Applied to computationally intensive projects such as the Numerov Method and Extremum Calculator.
-- **C** (7.1%): Used for low-level tasks requiring efficiency and control.
+- **C**: Used for low-level tasks requiring efficiency and control.

 ---